 Join with others for an uplifting service of thanksgiving and community.
 Rabbi Roller will be delivering the sermon.
 For those preferring to attend the service on Zoom, please follow this link: https://zoom.us/j/3211896714?pwd=MDB5elUxZlpBNTljOVU2bTVObTl3dz09

 Below is an OLD graphic from 2018 – helpful mainly because it shows which faith communities have been involved in the past.

 Happy Halloween!
 Looking for frights, food, or family friendly fun?
 This year there are more in-person events across Silicon Valley!
 Remember to check ahead and read all instructions before you attend any of these events.

-Schools and churches often have patches, but this year they are significantly scaled back.
+Schools and churches often have patches.
 Grocery stores and hardware stores are open and regularly have pumpkins for sale, and you might spot a pumpkin or two among the other squash at a farmers market.
-ABC Tree Farm’s Pick of the Patch Pumpkins have reduced locations this year but still have patches throughout the Bay Area.
-This year, they’re offering a pumpkin delivery service within the San Francisco Bay Area, so you can remain home and still participate.
+ABC Tree Farm’s Pick of the Patch Pumpkins is operating per county and state ordinances and have patches throughout the Bay Area.
+This year, they’re once again offering a pumpkin delivery service within the San Francisco Bay Area, so you can remain home and still participate.

 Halloween events by area in Santa Clara County & Silicon Valley